craftcms/docs/docs/4.x/config/app.md

 # Application Configuration

-You can customize Craft’s entire [Yii application configuration](https://www.yiiframework.com/doc/guide/2.0/en/structure-applications#application-configurations) from `config/app.php`.
-Any items returned by that array will get merged into the main application configuration array.
+Craft’s entire [application configuration](https://www.yiiframework.com/doc/guide/2.0/en/structure-applications#application-configurations) can be customized via `config/app.php`.
+Any items in the returned array will get merged into the main application configuration array.

-You can also customize Craft’s application configuration for only web requests or console requests from `config/app.web.php` and `config/app.console.php`.
+You can further customize the application configuration for only web requests or console requests from `config/app.web.php` and `config/app.console.php`.

-::: tip
+::: warning
-Craft’s default configuration is defined by [src/config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php), [app.web.php](https://github.com/craftcms/cms/blob/main/src/config/app.web.php), and [app.console.php](https://github.com/craftcms/cms/blob/main/src/config/app.console.php).
-Refer to these files when you need to override existing application components.
+New [Craft projects](https://github.com/craftcms/craft) include a stub of `app.php` to set an app ID and [bootstrap an example Module](#modules).
+Most applications will _not_ require any deeper application config.
 :::

+## Common Components

+We'll only cover a few commonly-customized components here.
+Refer to Craft's own [src/config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php), [app.web.php](https://github.com/craftcms/cms/blob/main/src/config/app.web.php) and [app.console.php](https://github.com/craftcms/cms/blob/main/src/config/app.console.php) when determining what components and properties can be customized.
+For example, Craft swaps out <craft4:craft\web\Request> for <craft4:craft\console\Request> to help smooth over some differences in Yii's HTTP and CLI APIs.

+Even in the native application config map, some properties are omitted for brevity.
+Every component will be declared either as a closure (with an internal call to a config factory helper) or an array with a `class` key.
+All public properties (as well as private properties with the appropriate magic getter/setter methods) on those classes are configurable!

-### Cache Component
+### Cache

 By default, Craft will store data caches in the `storage/runtime/cache/` folder.
 You can configure Craft to use alternative [cache storage](https://www.yiiframework.com/doc/guide/2.0/en/caching-data#supported-cache-storage) by overriding the `cache` application component from `config/app.php`.

 ::: tip
-Make sure that your `config/app.php` file is setting a unique `id` for your application, like [new Craft projects are doing](https://github.com/craftcms/craft/blob/main/config/app.php#L23).
-If not, add that missing line, and run the following command to add a unique `CRAFT_APP_ID` environment variable to your `.env` file:
+To help avoid key collisions with non-standard cache drivers, set a unique application `id`.
+See the  [Craft starter project](https://github.com/craftcms/craft/blob/main/config/app.php#L23) for an example of how this is configured, then run the following command to append a `CRAFT_APP_ID` variable to your `.env` file:

     php craft setup/app-id
 :::

-#### Database Cache Example
+#### Database Example

 If you want to store data caches in the database, first you will need to create a `cache` table as specified by <yii2:yii\caching\DbCache::$cacheTable>.
-Craft provides a console command for convenience:
+Craft provides a console command for convenience, which will honor your [`tablePrefix`](db.md#tableprefix) setting:

 ```bash
 php craft setup/db-cache-table